FHA Loan Questions and Answers

 Can I buy an investment property with a FHA loan?

 The FHA strictly insures loans for primary residences.
 No loans can be issued for an investment property or any non-owner occupied home.

 Can I get a FHA loan with medical bills in collection?

-Yes, medical bills and medical collections will not interfer with your ability to get a FHA loan.
-They do not cause an immediate rejection of an application, nor do they factor into DTI ratios.
+Yes, medical bills and medical collections will not interfere with your ability to get a FHA loan.
+They do not cause your loan application to be denied , nor do they factor into DTI ratios.

 Can I get a FHA loan after a short sale?